JohnMichaelProductions/X-Engine/WeeklyNewsletter.md

 # X-Engine Weekly Newsletter

+### Week 4: March 23th, 2020 - March 29th, 2020
+I didn't achieve much this week, I was pretty busy, didn't finish the renderer either, so my goal for this week is finally to finish it.
+I'll still be busy this week but I'm hoping I'll be able to work a lot on X-Engine.
+I am supposed to do some school work though, so I'll be extra busy, I will try my best to work on the Engine though.

 ### Week 4: March 16th, 2020 - March 22th, 2020
 This week I was mostly working on understanding OpenGL and building the renderer with that knowledge, this week I got a lot of X-Engine organized but I also got basic rendering features finished, like context and the abstraction layer.
 I don't know what will be in store for this week since I'll be busy a lot and won't be able to work on X-Engine as much, I want to aim for at least one thing done everyday, so that'll at least happen.